xsdg/gqpp/TESTING.md

 Performs validation of non-source files within the project.
-This includes linting of `appdata` files, `desktop` files, Markdown files, GTK UI builder files, and shell scripts, as well as ensuring that all relevant build options are covered in the functional test configuration.
+This includes linting of `appdata` files, `desktop` files, Markdown files, GTK UI builder files and shell scripts, all options are in the bash completions file, as well as ensuring that all relevant build options are covered in the functional test configuration.

 These checks also require `xvfb` for the GTK UI builder validator to run.